code-with-amitk/Code-examples/System-Design/Concepts/Hashing/README.md

 <a name=ch></a>
 ## Consistent Hashing / Consistent Hash Ring = (Solution to above problem)
 - Consistent hashing is technique where only k/n keys need to be rehashed, where k is the number of keys, and n is the number of servers.
-- keys are stored in ring of servers
+- keys are stored in ring of servers.
+- Range assigned to each node is also called TOKEN.
 #### Storing data
 - server0(stores keys 0-10), server1(11-20), server2(21-30)